curityio/istio-demo-installation/README.md

 Then edit the `/etc/hosts` file and add entries like this, using the external IP address:

 - 10.108.72.131 web.example.com
+- 10.108.72.131 api.example.com
 - 10.108.72.131 login.example.com
 - 10.108.72.131 admin.example.com

-Also add the root certificate at `certs/example.com.ca.pem` to Keychain Access under System/Certificates.
+Also add the root certificate at `certs/example.com.ca.pem` to Keychain Access under System/Certificates.\
+This ensures that the wildcard certificate for the above domain names is trusted on your MacBook.

 ## Deploy a Minimal Web Component